Skip Global navigation and goto content

 EMS Rules and Statutes

-Please contact Mike Hall, EMS Section Administrator at EMS@flhealth.gov for more information about the current draft administrative rules
+Please contact Mike Hall, EMS Section Administrator, at EMS@flhealth.gov for more information about EMS rules and statutes.

 • Motor Vehicle Traffic Laws

-• E911 plan, EMS communication and public safety telecommunicator AED contact
+• E911 plan, EMS communication, 911 public safety telecommunicator (AED contact)

 • Public Health: Allergy Treatment, advisories, opioid overdose